Global Equity Strategy

-All major domestic and international indices were positive for the week and negative year to date.
+All major domestic and international indices were positive year to date.
+Several were positive for the week.

-Seven of 10 S&P 500 Index sectors outperformed the index and nine of 10 gained ground for the week.
+Five of 10 S&P 500 Index outperformed the index, and the same number gained ground on the week.

 Past performance is no guarantee of future results.

 Since the mid-February lows for the S&P 500 Index, the cyclical sectors of the index have been the best performers.
 Our recommended underweights in Telecom Services, Consumer Staples and Utilities have been the three worst-performing sectors since that February 11 low.

 We continue to believe that a slowly-improving labor market will lead to higher consumer confidence and improved spending.
 Indeed, the best year-over-year earnings comparisons for the second quarter were in the Consumer Discretionary sector (+14.5 percent), followed by the Industrials sector (+13.5 percent).
 We look for this pattern of cyclical outperformance to hold over the balance of this year.